 Special thanks to Frank Pokrywka and Darrick Bertig for setting up the exhibit — complete with AIHA swag — and representing our section throughout the day!

 The Pittsburgh Section is part of the national American Industrial Hygiene Association (AIHA) founded in 1939.
-The AIHA is an international organization made up of more than 10,000 members from every industry worldwide who are dedicated to health and safety in the workplace, community, and environment.
+We're a community of over 10,000 professionals dedicated to health and safety in the workplace, community, and environment.
+Explore our upcoming events, join our section, or learn more about industrial hygiene!

 |